Viral Gastroenteritis

 • Dehydration is the most serious complication of this illness.

 • This illness should run its course in a few days.
-But it may need medical attention if diarrhea or vomiting persists or if there are signs of dehydration.
+But it may need medical care if diarrhea or vomiting persists or if there are signs of dehydration.

 Next steps